Understanding Security Cameras

 Some of the more unique cameras available to consumers typically serve a specific purpose.
 License plate cameras for residential communities , explosion proof cameras on industrial oil rigs or military bases, thermal cameras to detect trespassers on private property…these all use advanced technology to specialize in a specific type of detection.

 License Plate Cameras (LPRS) are designed to recognize and record license plates, even from a far distance.
 These cameras use advanced infrared technologies to extract numbers and letters, reading the plate.
-Contrary to popular belief license plates are very difficult to pick up on traditional security cameras (whether the vehicles are idle or moving), especially at night when traditional cameras are unable to process the reflecting light bouncing off of the plate.
+Contrary to popular belief license plates are very difficult to pick up on traditional security camera systems (whether the vehicles are idle or moving), especially at night when traditional cameras are unable to process the reflecting light bouncing off of the plate.
 In some cases, databases of license plates can be kept to recognize authorized plates and accurately report on unauthorized plates.

 Thermal imaging cameras use infrared energy to create thermal images.
 Thermal cameras can detect humans from up to 9 miles away with thermal imagery.
 Even at night, intruders can be easily detected, despite dark clothing or camouflage.